omundy/learn-git-milestones/README.md

 1. Fork this repository
 1. Complete and check off each of the tasks below, adding content where prompted with: **??**
 1. Note: Sometimes I give the instructions or command you need and sometimes you have to read the documentation to find it.
+Also see the [git cheatsheets](git-cheatsheets/) in this repo
 1. After you finish, celebrate your Git proficiency! 🙌